faldor20/TransferManager/Transfer/Notes.md

 # Progress:

 TODO:

+1. get ftp running.

+    1.figure out wiat to do with the destinationinfo check that happens to see if it is a valid dir. maybe do an ftp connection with a try catch arround

 write some proper test for the DATA portion write the frontend make  generate exmaple json function if the watchdirs.json cannot be found